katonori/cxxtags-vim/README.md

 What is this?
 ------
 **cxxtags-vim** is vim front-end for cxxtags.
-This script perform these features.
+This script performs these features.

 * Jump to a declaration
 * Jump to a definition